IMERSS/detecting-local-extinction/content/docs/_index.md

 Through this documentation, we provide a walk-through of this framework, centering on a tutorial dataset.

 {{% imgproc protocol Fill "1430x1176" %}}
-Quantification of search effort focusing on two key historical collection sites: (A) Heatmap (30×30m grid) of search effort on Mount Sutil overlaid with historical (orange) and potential habitat (black).
-Because of high coordinate uncertainty for target species in this region, the extent of historical habitat corresponds with the complete extent of the habitat patch on Mt.
-Sutil.
-(B) Search effort, represented by GPS tracks (small circles) and iNaturalist observation traces (large circles) at Bellhouse Park, the size of the circle scaled to represent uncertainty around observer positions.
+B) Search effort, represented by GPS tracks (small circles) and iNaturalist observation traces (large circles) at Bellhouse Park, the size of the circle scaled to represent uncertainty around observer positions.
 (C) Search effort at Bellhouse Park gridded at 30×30m grid scale; (D) Historical habitat for *Crassula connata* (green) and *Primula pauciflora* (blue), with corresponding historical occurrence records (dots), overlain on potential habitat (black).
 (E) Search effort constrained by the extent of historical and potential habitat.
+(Adapted from Figure 3, Simon *et al.* 2025.)
 {{% /imgproc %}}